SquareShirt/SquareShirt/README.md

 - 👋 Hi, I’m @SquareShirt
-- 👀 I’m interested in web development, databases, mobile apps and realistic looking video games.
+- 👀 I’m interested in web development, using Ai to create apps, creating realistic looking video games.
-- 🌱 I’m currently learning C++, html, css, javascript, sql, and using the unreal engine
+- 🌱 I have used C++, html, css, javascript, sql, Epic games' unreal engine, and also learning how to build Ai apps.
 - 💞️ I’m looking to collaborate on web projects, user apps, video games.
 - 📫 How to reach me serugojohnbaptist706@gmail.com